RitLuck/New_theme/content/technical/2023/06/index.md

 ## Conclusion

-In this blog post, I shared my experience of deploying a web app using Azure DevOps and Azure App Service, despite my initial preference for AWS.
-I explored the process of creating a free Azure account for university students and dove into the functionalities of Azure App Service, which impressed me with its simplicity and DevOps integration.
-With a fun Node.js Dad joke generator app as our test case, I walked through the steps of setting up Azure App Service, creating a service connection, and building the pipeline using YAML.
-Through this project, I gained valuable insights into Azure and Azure DevOps, ultimately expanding my cloud deployment skills.
+So, despite my preference for AWS, I had a pretty good experience with Azure.
+I learned how to deploy a web app using Azure DevOps and Azure App Service, and thanks to ChatGPT for helping me with the Node.js App.
+I'll try to dive a bit more into Node.js (if I have time 🥲).

-In the next blog post, we will explore how to automate the process of creating an Azure web app using Terraform.
-Terraform is a powerful infrastructure-as-code tool that allows us to define and manage cloud resources in a declarative way.
-By using Terraform, we can script the entire deployment process, making it more efficient, reproducible, and scalable.
-We'll learn how to define the Azure web app, the required configurations, and any dependencies using Terraform code.
-This automation will streamline the deployment process and provide a solid foundation for future projects on Azure, making it easier to manage and update resources as needed.
+Now, you might be wondering why I did all these steps manually.
+Well, the truth is, I was learning just like you are right now 😌.
+And guess what?
+Yes, they can be automated using something called [Terraform](https://www.terraform.io/).
+In the next blog post, I'll show how we can make all of this happen automatically using Terraform, and let's hope it works smoothly 😅.

 ![](./images/1.gif)